 Instagram’s New “Montage” Feature

-In another step to ensure users on the platform maximise their usage of Reels, Instagram is developing a “Montage” option.
+In another step to ensure users on the platform maximize their usage of Reels, Instagram is developing a “Montage” option.
 This new feature will enable users to convert their Instagram Stories frames into Reels clips.

 The “Montage” option was first spotted by app researcher Alessandro Paluzzi, and strangely follows a move by Instagram to discourage users from sharing feed posts directly to Stories.
 Instagram has stated that users don’t like seeing content in other Instagram formats being replicated directly to another, so this move goes against this view.